bencoveney/bencoveney.github.io/posts/allocator.md

 ## Wrapping Up

 By the end of my [previous post](./assembly.html) I had learnt some Assembly language, written a very rudimentary memory allocator, and was thinking I might move on to a different hobby topic for a while.
-Writing Assembly enjoyable but also quite taxing, it required a lot of concentration.
+Writing Assembly was enjoyable but also quite taxing, it required a lot of concentration.

 Some of this is inherent to Assembly itself: It doesn't help you much, so you often have to keep a big model in your head for how the program works.